 He has written articles for the New York Law Journal, International Commercial Litigation and various national and international trade press as well as being a well known commentator on television and radio on intellectual property rights.

-Recent accolades include being included in the World Trade Mark Review's WTR 1000 in 2013 & 2012, awarded the Intellectual Property Magazine Innovation prize in 2010, named in the International Who's Who of Trademark Lawyers for 2009, the Top 100 list of The Most Powerful and Influential People in Fashion in 2008 and The Lawyers Hot 100 in 2007.
+Recent accolades include being named Client Choice Awards winner for IP by The International Law Office two years running in 2015 and 2014, included in the World Trade Mark Review's WTR 1000 from 2012 to 2016, awarded the Intellectual Property Magazine Innovation prize in 2010, named in the International Who's Who of Trademark Lawyers for 2009, the Top 100 list of The Most Powerful and Influential People in Fashion in 2008 and The Lawyers Hot 100 in 2007.

 He is also closely involved with developments relating to the new image laws in Guernsey and their applicability and use in the UK and globally.
 Likely benefits will include a consistent approach to licensing image, and other IP rights, as well as protecting generic brands which have built up a reputation.